 When the satellites are operational, they are usually hung on the highest part of the building and contacted via a small ground station and programme, both working just like the real satellite ground stations, but just simplified.
 Groups can take photos and measurements, and downlink to their computers.

 After this session, the participants have an idea of how the satellites are functioning and they have hands-on experience in building one.

 Simple and inexpensive

-The satellite has also a camera that can be used also for near infra red observations – making simple remote sensing demonstrations also possible.
+The camera can be used also for near-infrared observations – making simple remote sensing demonstrations also possible.

 The Kitsat system includes already now space parts and additional items, like a Yagi antenna.
 An upgraded power system and a battery is also available; this is useful, especially for stratospheric flights.
 More items will be introduced soon.